mohzy83/NppMarkdownPanel/README.md

 ### Current Version

-The current version is **0.5.0** - master branch can be found [here](https://github.com/mohzy83/NppMarkdownPanel/releases)
+The current version is **0.5.1.2** - master branch can be found [here](https://github.com/mohzy83/NppMarkdownPanel/releases)

 Branch in develop stage: <https://github.com/andrzejQ/NppMarkdownPanel/releases>
-(forked from UrsineRaven/<https://github.com/UrsineRaven/NppMarkdownPanel> - add support for saving to html)
+( forked from <https://github.com/UrsineRaven/NppMarkdownPanel> / forked from <https://github.com/mohzy83/NppMarkdownPanel> )

-![MdPanelSettins](help/MdPanelSettins.png "Picture of the Save button on the preview panel toolbar") Added possibility to multiply replase source Npp text with RegExp.
+![MdPanelSettins](help/MdPanelSettins.png "Picture of the Save button on the preview panel toolbar") Auto-name - `.` - means current document full path name with additional ".html" extension.
+Added possibility to multiply replase source Npp text with RegExp.
 See "Release...\RegExp3.txt" for some config. for Jekyll markdown corrections.

 "**RegExp3.txt**" should have multiply 3-lines: Comment (ignored), Pattern, ReplacementPattern for [RegExp](https://docs.microsoft.com/dotnet/standard/base-types/regular-expression-language-quick-reference).
 In ReplacementPattern `\r`,`\n`,`\t` can be used.
 Example: